 Daniela Werner - TI Strategy 2030

-TI Has developed a 10 year action plan that is spit into three cycles in order to allow for learning and adjustment.
-Details of the strategy can be found on the TI Website: Our Strategy Holding Power to Account – A Global Strategy Against Corruption 2021-2030.
+TI has developed a 10 year action plan that is split into three cycles in order to allow for learning and adjustment.
+Details of the strategy can be found on the TI Website: Holding Power to Account – A Global Strategy Against Corruption 2021-2030.
 These objects define the contribution TI wants to make to the world by 2030.
 There is a good deal of useful information in the strategies.

 Reports related to the TI 2030 Strategy: Transparency International Vision 2030 Findings Report and GETTING AHEAD OF THE CURVE Exploring post-COVID-19 trends and their impact on anti-corruption, governance and development.